 Dr. Karin Bodewits comes from the Netherlands where she studied Biology.
 After spending some time at Puleva Biotech in Spain and Unilever in China, she completed a PhD in Biochemistry at the University of Edinburgh.
-In 2012, she founded the successful company NaturalScience.Careers, a seminar and talk provider for naturaland life scientists.
+In 2012, she founded the successful company NaturalScience.Careers, a seminar and talk provider for natural- and life scientists.
 In this function, she became book author, short story writer, speaker and seminar leader and published a wide range of career and soft skills relates articles in magazines like Chemistry World and Naturejobs.
 She writes the Career Fables for Science Careers.

-Dr. Philipp Gramlich has studied and researched chemistry at five universities in Germany, Australia and Scotland.
-He gained experience in the industry, first at baseclick, a biotechnology startup, and later at Eurofins Genomics as Teamleader R&D, QC, and Analytics, responsible for up to 22 staff.
-Since 2016, he has been fully focusing on his work as co-founder of NaturalScience.Careers.
-He specialises in seminars and talks about career development, leadership, and science communication.
+Dr. Philipp Gramlich has studied and researched chemistry (>2800 citations, Google Scholar 2021) at five universities in Germany, Australia and Scotland.
+He gained experience in industry, first at baseclick, a biotechnology start-up and later at Eurofins Genomics as Teamleader R&D, QC and Analytics, being responsible for up to 22 staff.
+Since 2016, he is fully focusing on his work as co-founder of NaturalScience.Careers.
+He specialises in seminars and talks about career development, leadership and presentation skills.
 Since 2016, he regularly writes career columns for Nachrichten aus der Chemie.
-He set up the NGO Stichting Turfvrij with Karin, where the two are trying to make a real-life impact with science communication.